Expat Exchange

 People living in Haifa were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Haifa, it is important to pack items that will help you adjust to the climate and culture.
 Pack clothing that is appropriate for the warm Mediterranean climate, such as light, breathable fabrics and comfortable shoes.
 Make sure to bring a few layers of clothing for cooler days and nights.
 Additionally, it is important to bring items that will help you adjust to the culture, such as a modest wardrobe and a kippah if you are Jewish.
 Don't forget to bring any necessary documents, such as a passport, visa, and any other paperwork.
-Finally, it is important to bring items that will make your new home feel like home, such as photos, books, and other personal items," said one expat who made the move to Haifa.
+Finally, it is important to bring items that will make your new home feel like home, such as photos, books, and other personal items," commented one expat who made the move to Haifa.

 Where should I setup a bank account in Haifa?